 Also Read: What are Motherboard Power Phases and VRMs?

 8. Back I/O Panel

-The back I/O panel offers the built in USB, Video, Ethernet and other connectivity ports.
-The back I/O panel is different from motherboard to motherboard.
+The back I/O panel offers built-in USB, Video, Ethernet, and other connectivity ports.
+The back I/O panel is different from the motherboard to the motherboard.

 9. CMOS Battery